Manisai17/Manisai_Web_MVC/Manisai_WEB_MVC/README.md

 A Learning Management System (LMS) web application built with ASP.NET Core MVC, designed to manage courses, students, tests, and test attempts.

 ## About
 This project follows the MVC (Model-View-Controller) architecture and uses Entity Framework Core to interact with a SQL Server database.
-Students can register, log in, take a test by answering questions with radio buttons, and their results are now permanently saved to the database — an overall pass/fail summary plus every individual answer.
+Students can register, log in, take tests by answering questions with radio buttons, have their results permanently saved, and now view their complete test history and detailed answer review through a personal dashboard.

 ## Features
 - **Course management** — two implementations for learning comparison: